-Bullish on the future: Kentucky bourbon production grows
+Kentucky bourbon output hits record levels, undeterred by COVID or trade disputes

 Production has continued to rise despite some industry headwinds both at home and abroad.

 Kentucky bourbon exports to the European Union and the United Kingdom — the state’s largest whiskey export market — have taken a hit from ongoing Trump-era tariff disputes.
-Overall American whiskey exports have declined by 37% to the EU and by 53% to the UK as a result, according to the Distilled Spirits Council of the United States.
+Overall American whiskey exports have declined by 37% to the EU and by 53% to the U.K. as a result, according to the Distilled Spirits Council of the United States.

-American whiskey makers have been caught up in a trans-Atlantic trade dispute since mid-2018, when the EU imposed a 25% tariff on American whiskey and other U.S. products in response to then President Donald Trump’s decision to slap tariffs on European steel and aluminum.
+American whiskey makers have been caught up in a trans-Atlantic trade dispute since mid-2018, when the EU imposed a 25% tariff on American whiskey and other U.S. products in response to then-President Donald Trump’s decision to slap tariffs on European steel and aluminum.

 The Kentucky distillers’ group has joined a coalition of 50 U.S. alcohol-related trade associations in pressing President Joe Biden’s administration to secure the suspension of tariffs on American whiskey.